ebaauw/homebridge-hue/README.md

 To interact with HomeKit, you need Siri or a HomeKit app on an iPhone, Apple Watch, iPad, iPod Touch, or Apple TV (4th generation or later).
 I recommend to use the latest released versions of iOS, watchOS, and tvOS.
 Please note that Siri and even Apple's [Home](https://support.apple.com/en-us/HT204893) app still provide only limited HomeKit support.
-To use the full features of Homebridg Hue, you might want to check out some other HomeKit apps, like Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app (free) or Matthias Hochgatterer's [Home+](https://hochgatterer.me/home/) app (paid).
+To use the full features of Homebridg Hue, you might want to check out some other HomeKit apps, like the [Eve](https://www.evehome.com/en/eve-app) app (free) or Matthias Hochgatterer's [Home+](https://hochgatterer.me/home/) app (paid).

 As HomeKit uses Bonjour to discover Homebridge, the server running Homebridge must be on the same subnet as your iDevices running HomeKit.
 For remote access and for HomeKit automations, you need to setup an Apple TV (4th generation or later), HomePod, or iPad as [home hub](https://support.apple.com/en-us/HT207057).

 ### Command-Line Tools
-Homebridge Hue comes with the following command-line tools:
+Homebridge Hue includes the following command-line tools:

 Command | Description
 -------- | -----------
 `dc_eventlog` | Logger for deCONZ websocket notifications.
-`ph` | Command line interface to Philips Hue API.
+`ph` | Command line interface to Philips Hue or deCONZ REST API.

-Type _command_ `-h` to see help for the command.
+These tools takes a `-h` or `--help` argument to provide a brief overview of their functionality and command-line arguments.

 ### Installation
 To install Homebridge Hue: